8260

 Overview

-As populations grew and telecommunications networks began to experience larger loads of traffic, a method for standardizing data transfer was needed.
+Over time, populations grew and telecommunications networks began to experience larger loads of traffic.
+As a result, the need for a method of standardizing data transfer emerged.
 In the European region, a system based off of the T-Carrier system in North America was derived.
-This became known as the E-Carrier System, or E1 System.
+People came to know this as the E-Carrier System, or E1 System.

-The E1 frame was devised by the International Telecommunication Union Telecommunication Standardization Sector (ITU-T).
-Meanwhile, the name was created by The European Conference of Postal and Telecommunications Administrations (CEPT).
-Now a widely used telecommunications carrier around the world (except for in North America and Japan) this telecom standard has proved to be reliable and provide faster communications than that of the American standard that it was based off of.
+The International Telecommunication Union Telecommunication Standardization Sector (ITU-T) devised the E1 frame.
+Meanwhile, The European Conference of Postal and Telecommunications Administrations (CEPT) created the name.
+Currently, it's a widely used telecommunications carrier around the world (except for in North America and Japan).
+This telecom standard has a reputation for being reliable and providing faster communications than that of the American standard that it was based off of.

 So to put it simply, an E1 line is a standard telecommunications transmission link in Europe and other regions outside North America.
-It is part of the E-carrier system, which is a digital transmission format for delivering voice and data services.
+It's part of the E-carrier system.
+This system is a digital transmission format for delivering voice and data services.

 How it works